 The Georgia Building Authority took over the 12-building campus in 1990 but left it vacant and unused, leading to its precipitous deterioration and its placement on the Atlanta Preservation Center’s most endangered places list in 2001.

 The state finally began soliciting bids for redevelopment of the property in 2016 but refused to include any requirements for preserving the historic structures, prompting protests from community preservation groups.
 The following year, film production company Atomic Entertainment purchased the site at 225 Rogers Street with plans to redevelop it as an entertainment district while also preserving the site’s historic roots.

 The company has pursued historic tax credits as well as federal, state and local funding for environmental remediation efforts and other improvements for the “Pratt-Pullman District,” which is ultimately expected to include restaurants, office space, a boutique hotel, an outdoor concert venue sound stages and film production facilities.

-The Cartersville Abandoned Plane
+The Cartersville Abandoned Plane (Cartersville)

 Despite rampant rumors, the graffiti-covered G-159 Gulfstream aircraft sitting in the middle of a wooded area in Cartersville didn’t crash there.
 Instead, the twin-turboprop was simply abandoned at the site by Phoenix Air in the early 2000s.